bl13pbl03p/buildphish/README.md

 # BuildPhish
 Simple bash script which installs and sets up Gophish as a service.
 Current version has been tested on Debian and Ubuntu.
+If Gophish has been configured successfully as a service, it will also start on boot

 ## Install & Run
 First download the repo with git, navigate into directory and make bash file executable: